Angeliño: Return to Manchester City

 Manchester City re-signed Angeliño on 3 July 2019 after triggering a buy-back clause in his contract.
 Angeliño made his debut in the 2019–20 Premier League season on 21 September, coming on as a half-time substitute for Benjamin Mendy in an 8–0 routing of Watford at the Etihad.

-2019–2021: Loans to RB Leipzig
+Loans to RB Leipzig

-On 31 January 2020, having made 12 appearances for Manchester City, Angeliño was loaned to German Bundesliga club RB Leipzig until the end of the season.
+On 31 January 2020, having made 12 appearances for Manchester City, Angeliño was loaned to Bundesliga club RB Leipzig until the end of the season.
 He made 13 league appearances, scoring once and assisting three times.
-On 13 August, Angeliño provided the assist for the late winning goal in a 2–1 victory against Atletico Madrid in the Champions League quarter-final, helping the club reach their first ever Champions League semi-final.
+On 13 August, Angeliño provided the assist for the late winning goal in a 2–1 victory against Atlético Madrid in the Champions League quarter-final, helping the club reach their first ever Champions League semi-final.